jannis-kiriasis/digibooking/README.md

 ## Issues fixed

 1. Fit 2 columns with width 50% and margin on the same row.
 The total width + margin is above 100%.
-Solution: use box-sizing:border-box and the margin width is included in the column width.
+Solution: use \box-sizing:border-box;\ and the padding width is included in the column width [Stackoverflow](https://stackoverflow.com/questions/14416651/including-margin-for-width-and-height).
 2. Make the button left and right sides completely rounded.
-Setting a border-radius: 50% will make my button completely rounder.
-Solution: Set the border-radius to the same dimension as the left and right padding.
+Setting a \border-radius: 50%\ will make my button completely rounder.
+Solution: Set the \border-radius\ to the same dimension as the left and right padding.
 3. Center align horizontally 4 images in a div.
-Solution: used display: flex and justify-content: center; [stackoverflow](https://stackoverflow.com/questions/10989238/center-image-horizontally-within-a-div)
+Solution: used \display: flex;\ and \justify-content: center;\ [stackoverflow](https://stackoverflow.com/questions/10989238/center-image-horizontally-within-a-div)
-4. Make search-services-white and search-services-light-blue grow with their content.
-Solution: Add overflow:hidden to parent container [stackoverflow](https://stackoverflow.com/questions/4657148/how-to-make-a-div-grow-with-content)
+4. Make \search-services-white\ and \search-services-light-blue\ divs grow with their content.
+Solution: Add \overflow:hidden\ to the parent container [stackoverflow](https://stackoverflow.com/questions/4657148/how-to-make-a-div-grow-with-content)

 ## Technologies used